gemc/releases/3.0/README.md

 # Local thread classes:
 # - EventManager, TrackingManager, SteppingManager, TransportationManager, GeometryManager, FieldManager, Navigator, SensitiveDetectorManager

+G4RunManager::GetRunManager() returns the following pointer:
+- It returns the pointer to the G4WorkerRunManager of the local thread when it is invoked from thread-local object.
+- It returns the pointer to the G4MTRunManager when it is invoked from shared object.
+- It returns the pointer to the base G4RunManager if it is used in the sequential mode.

 # Log output
 # G4cout is used for the geant4 master log (physics initialization and detector construction).
 It is redirected to a file by the glog class